cds-snc/e-briefing-app/README.md

 $ npm install -g ionic cordova
 ```

+You must also generate and download a Trip Package from the service to install for local development.

-### Installing a Trip
+## Installing a Trip (Local Development)

 A Trip is made up of a collection of .json files and documents extracted from the E-Briefing Service.

 After cloning this repository, you will need to generate and download a Trip content package from the E-Briefing
-Service, then extract and install the Trip files in www/data.
+Service, then extract and install the Trip files into `www/data`.

-The data folder should have the following structure:
+The `www/data` folder should have the following structure:

 ```
 - data